 Roscosmos still uses Baikonur for launches today – including all crew launches to the International Space Station!
 For this reason, all U.S. astronauts spend several months training with their Russian colleagues in Moscow.
 They also must learn Russian before they are allowed to fly to the ISS.
 While NASA may not use Baikonur once SpaceX and Boeing complete development of their Commercial Crew systems, it will still be the primary Roscosmos launch location.

-There are several tour operators that allow you to visit Baikonur to see a launch, including Space Adventures and TK.
+There are several tour operators that allow you to visit Baikonur to see a launch, including Space Adventures.

 Travel Tips for Astrotourists in Central Asia